Anthony Hopkins and Jonathan Pryce make a formidable team with Fernando Meirelles

 Dir.
 Fernando Meirelles.
 US/UK/Italy/Argentina.
 2019.
 125 mins.

 Sometimes, the magic of cinema can look deceptively simple.
 A brilliant director; two great actors; a script which is a blessing from on high.
 Yet in any other hands – many other hands – this story could have/would have squatted on the screen and failed to take flight.
-With Fernando Meirelles conducting Anthony Hopkins and Jonathan Pryce from a script by Anthony McCarten, 125 minutes flies by.
+With Fernando Meirelles conducting Anthony Hopkins and Jonathan Pryce from a script by Anthony McCarten, 125 minutes soars by.
 This humorous and deftly-layered chamber piece about Pope Benedict (Hopkins) and the current Pontiff, Francis (Pryce) is set for a Netflix release but also deserves a big-screen opportunity; it seems almost certain to attract awards notice for its key talent.

 There’s a sharp contrast between Pope Benedict’s fondness for a German TV show starring a dog who solves crimes and Francis’s terrifying past with Argentina’s military junta.

 With Italy’s Paolo Sorrentino currently pulping out The Young Pope, audiences can be forgiven for some initial papal confusion.
 Strong reviews for this classy drama will help it stand out in the consciousness, however, and its attractive high-mindedness will appeal to mature audiences (although not exclusively).
 What takes place on screen may mirror in some part what transpired in real life, which is more fascinating than initially expected, and technical credits are strong enough to put the viewer in Vatican City, even though The Two Popes shot in Cinecitta Studios and no help was solicited from the Catholic Church.